Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

-Each encoding/decoding object is associated with an initial seed value (\textit{EncoderObj.seed}, default value is 1389488782 which is observed to give good recovery performance) from which other seed values as well as the local sets of data chunks are pseudo-randomly created.
+Each encoding/decoding object is associated with a seed value (\textit{EncoderObj.seed}\footnote{The default value selected for the see is 1389488782 which is experimentally observed to give good recovery performance.}) from which other seed values and the local sets of data chunks are pseudo-randomly generated.
 Each coding chunk within \textit{EncoderObj} and \textit{DecoderObj} has their own unique ID.
-These IDs are used to identify the coding chunks which might be erased.
-The seed value is used by the pseudorandom generator to produce a sequence of integers which form the basis of coding chunk degree number assignment as well as the selected data chunks for coding chunk computations.
+These IDs are used to identify the erased coding chunks.
+The seed value is used by the pseudorandom generator to create a sequence of integers.
+These integers form the basis of coding chunk degree number assignment and the selected data chunks for coding chunk computations.
 These numbers are stored as part of the object and can be regenerated using the same initial seed number followed by the regular recurrence relationship.
 Let us assume we have \textit{s} number of output files (failure domains), then we use the default value \textit{EncoderObj.seed} + $i$ as the seed of the $i$th output file with $0 \leq i < \textit{s}$.

 Each check node $c$ is associated with a degree number $c_d$ (chosen according to an appropriate degree distribution $\Omega(x) = \sum_i \Omega_i$ where $\Omega_i$ is the probability of choosing degree $i$) and $c_d$ data node neighbors are selected to be involved in final symbol computation.
 The degree distribution $\Omega(x)$ is typically selected to minimize the coding overhead.
-For instance the following degree distribution is proposed for Raptor codes \cite{amin}
+For instance, the following degree distribution is proposed for Raptor codes \cite{amin}

 where $\Omega_1 = .007969$, $\Omega_2 = .49357$, $\Omega_3 = 0.16622$, $\Omega_4 = .072646$, $\Omega_5 = .082558$, $\Omega_8 = .056058$, $\Omega_9 = .037229$, $\Omega_{19}= .05559$, $\Omega_{64}= .025023$, $\Omega_{65}= .003135$.